Motorways in the Republic of Ireland: Specification

-For more on motorway specification in general, view this motorway article.

 Motorways in Ireland are generally constructed to high-quality dual carriageway standard – with sightlines, curves and elevation designed for 120 km/h speeds.
 Until recently, all motorways were built with wide medians in the centre, which typically have a wire or steel barrier with a continuous hedge growing and covering it over time.
 The more recent schemes have narrow medians, only 3 metres in width, with a concrete barrier in the middle.

-These narrow-median schemes also have reduced carriageway width – a typical narrow-median motorway cross section has two 3.5-metre running lanes, a 2.5-metre hard shoulder and a 1.5-metre central reserve in each direction whereas a typical wide median motorway has 3.75-metre running lanes and a 3-metre hard shoulder.
-Ireland has only a small amount of D3M (motorway with three lanes in each direction).
-The M50 is the most notable example, having been upgraded in parts from a two-lane motorway, to a three or four lane motorway in each direction.
+These narrow-median schemes have reduced carriageway width – a typical narrow-median motorway cross section has two 3.5-metre running lanes, a 2.5-metre hard shoulder and a 1.5-metre central reserve in each direction.
+A typical wide median motorway has 3.75-metre running lanes and a 3-metre hard shoulder.

+Ireland has only a small amount of D3M, a motorway with three lanes in each direction.
+The M50 is the most notable example, upgraded in parts from a two-lane motorway, to a three or four lane motorway in each direction.

 Apart from terminal junctions, motorways can only be accessed using grade-separated junctions.
-These typically take the form of roundabout interchanges for higher-capacity junctions, or dumbbell interchanges – which are a variant on the diamond-style interchange. – for lower-trafficked interchanges.
-A number of other types of junction are also used on the motorway network.
-The M4/M6 and M7/M9 junctions use a variant of the trumpet-style interchange while the M50/N7 and M50/N4 interchanges use partial cloverleaf junctions.
+These typically take the form of roundabout interchanges for higher-capacity junctions, or dumbbell interchanges – which are a variant on the diamond-style interchange – for lower-trafficked interchanges.
+Other types of junction are also used on the motorway network.
+The M4/M6 and M7/M9 junctions use a variant of the fork style interchange.
+The M9/N10 junction in County Kilkenny and N40/N28 junction in Cork City are trumpet-style interchanges.
+The M50/N7 and M50/N4 interchanges use partial cloverleaf junctions.